IdeasClinicUWaterloo/S26-Toyota-Innovation-Challenge/Collaborative_Robotics/README.md

 ## Must Read: Robot Arm Set Up & Safety Training
-Please read through the safety operation procedure in [here](https://github.com/IdeasClinicUWaterloo/S26-toyota-innovation-challenge/tree/docs/Collaborative%20Robotics/Safety%20Instructions) before operating the provide robot arm.
-Failure to do so may result in personal property damange or even injuries.
+Please read through the safety operation procedure in [here](https://github.com/IdeasClinicUWaterloo/S26-toyota-innovation-challenge/tree/docs/Collaborative_Robotics/Safety%20Instructions) before operating the provided robot arm.
+Failure to do so may result in damage to personal property or even injuries.

 ## Usage